markuman/go-redis/README.md

  * value can be a double or a char
  * doubles will be converted to char
- * if value is a char with whitespaces, it will be serialized. for more informations, take a look at the wiki

         ret = r.set('go-redis', 1)